Hiyya1/ODT-2026-Hiyya/README.md

 - `Flowers bloom simultaneously/independently and not one after the other`
 - `Flowers with multiple layers of petals`
 - `Flowers made of material(s) that are delicate and aesthetically pleasing`
+- `LEDs on each flower that light up when the corresponding flower blooms`

 ---